 Mode of attendance

-You will have the opportunity to learn about the practical relevance of psychology across the broad spectrum of human activity including abnormal psychology, mental health, criminal behavior, the psychology of cyberspace, therapeutic practices and group and individual behavior.
+In this Psychology degree program, You will have the opportunity to learn about the practical relevance of psychology across the broad spectrum of human activity including abnormal psychology, mental health, criminal behavior, the psychology of cyberspace, therapeutic practices and group and individual behavior.
 You will learn the methods of psychological research, for example collecting and analyzing data and you will also be taught key skills such as accessing and evaluating information and effective communication skills.

 For January 2017 entry, 280 UCAS points from at least three A2-levels (or equivalent) in any subjects.
 You should also fulfil the additional entry requirements below (where appropriate).